mjl-/mox/README.md

 ## Roadmap

-- Sending DMARC and TLS reports (currently only receiving)
+- Sending TLS reports (currently only receiving)
 - Authentication other than HTTP-basic for webmail/webadmin/webaccount
 - Per-domain webmail and IMAP/SMTP host name (and TLS cert) and client settings
 - Make mox Go packages more easily reusable, each pulling in fewer (internal)